QueueHammer/SmithWiki/README.md

 #SmithWiki#

 A JavaScript based Wiki.
-Built using jQuery, Underscore, Backbone, Mustache, and Amplify.
+Built using jQuery, Underscore, Backbone, Mustache, Showdown, and Amplify.

 ---